mmoessler/stock-watson-2020-textbook/README.md

 Extension of Part 2 to Part 4 with the estimation of the unobserved factors and DFM parameters.

 Note, there are different strategies to estimate the unobserved factors and DFM parameters.
 In the textbook S&W propose to estimate the unobserved factors by the principal components of the observed variables.

-This strategy is a nonparametric method and is based on cross-sectional averaging. (see Stock and Watson (2016)).
-Parameteric methods are state-space methods.
+However, this is only valid when all $NT$ observations are nonmissing, i.e., when the panel is balanced.
+Stock and Watson (2016) propose an iterative methods oulined in Chapter 2.3.4.1.
+This is procedure is also used to replicate the results of the textbook.

 ```